nlmixr2/blog/announcements/2026-09-29-model-diagrams-equations.md

 character values like `SEX == "Female"`
 📄 One R Markdown report that knits to Word, HTML and PDF, with native, editable Word equations
-📊 A two-entry nlmixr2rpt setup that opens your Word and PowerPoint reports with the model
+📊 nlmixr2rpt 0.2.3 opens its Word and PowerPoint reports with the model diagram and equations by default

 Re-render the report and the diagram, equations and estimates all update together.